Experience two amazing and historic European cities by combining a trip to Salzburg and Vienna, Austria.

 Concert Tour Highlights

-Our friendship concerts are a featured experience on our tours and are at the heart of our mission to foster cultural connections through music.
-We benefit from a vast international network in the choral world built over our thirty years' experience of helping choirs share their music both in the United States and abroad.
+Friendship concerts are a featured experience on our tours and are at the heart of our mission to foster cultural connections through music.
+We benefit from a vast international network in the choral world built over our thirty years of helping choirs share their music both in the United States and abroad.
 Your choir will share a venue and a concert program with a host choir from the region.
-Your singers will have the chance to hear their host choir's repertoire (often showcasing local musical styles) and to share your own repertoire in turn.
-Fellowship time usually follows the friendship concert, giving both choirs the chance to mingle and enjoy the camaraderie of creating cross-cultural connections through a shared love of music.
+Your singers will have the opportunity to hear their host choir's repertoire (often showcasing local musical styles) and to share your own repertoire in turn.
+Fellowship time is planned around the friendship concert, giving both choirs the chance to mingle and enjoy the camaraderie of creating cross-cultural connections through a shared love of music.

 The town of Melk is home to the famous Melk Abbey, a Benedictine monastery fashioned by architect Jakob Prandtauer in 1700.
-Prandtauer transformed a former 11th century fortress, once part of the Babenberg dynasty, into one of the most magnificent Baroque buildings in all of Europe.
+Prandtauer transformed a former 11th-century fortress, once part of the Babenberg dynasty, into one of the most magnificent Baroque buildings in all of Europe.
 The abbey attracts thousands of visitors each year and was the inspiration for Umberto Eco’s historical novel and film, The Name of the Rose.
 Take a glimpse at abbey life as the tour leads through the courtyards, the ornate library, the marble hall, and the emperor’s visiting quarters and experience the breathtaking abbey church's 12-second delay acoustics during a musical offering.